 How does the literary curator select participants for the Writers Program?

 The literary curator is a recognized writer or other literary professional who serves at the invitation of the Jack Straw staff.
-The 2022 Curator is Michael Schmeltzer.
 The curator receives all of the applications and work samples at one time, compiled in a large binder.
 The curator reviews these and makes award selections based upon their subjective judgment of the artistic excellence of the applicant’s work samples.

 How many work samples can I submit to the Writers Program?